krnick/blog/source/_posts/CPython-zipfile-Code-Tracing.md

             raise NotImplementedError("compression type %d" % (compress_type,))
 ```

-From this, we can know that the zipfile is based on what zlib does.
+From the above code, we can know that the zipfile is based on what zlib does.
 So we have to deep dive into what zlib did?

 # [zlib](https://docs.python.org/3/library/zlib.html)

-According to the Zlib documentation
+According to the zlib documentation

-> There are two ways to compression and decompression,.compress() and .decompress() will fit all files into memory at once.
-Contrast to the method of the object.
+> There are two ways to compression and decompression, .compress() and .decompress() will fit all files into memory at once.
+In contrast to the method of the object.
 It using .compressobj() and .decompressobj() which won’t fit into memory at once.

 There are two ways to compress/decompress.

-* .compress() and .decompress() will put the entire file into memory at a time
+1. .compress() and .decompress() will put the entire file into memory at a time
-* .compressobj() and .decompressobj() separate the file , compress/decompress one block at a time
+2. .compressobj() and .decompressobj() separate the file , compress/decompress one block at a time

 ---

-However, in the official documentation, there is no clear explanation of how to use the API to decompress the file.
-The usage in this way is to obtain the file data stream and decompress it through the Low-Level method.
-And we went back to the zipfile module, and found that they have done zlib for decompression, so we intend to consider the zipfile first, to give the patch.
+However, the official documentation does not clearly explain how to use the API to decompress files.
+The purpose of this method is to obtain the file data stream and decompress it through the Low-Level method.
+And we went back to the zipfile module and found that they had already done the decompression of zlib, so we planned to apply the patch for zipfile first.

-In the way that zipfile belongs to decompressobj, we have the first way to accumulate Chunk.
-As long as we can find out where to do the decompression of Chunk, we accumulate it and give a threshold.
-If it exceeds, then consider that it is possible to be the Zip Bomb.
+In the way that zipfile belongs to `decompressobj`, we have the first way to accumulate chunks.
+As long as we can find out where to do the decompression of chunks, we accumulate it and give a threshold.
+If it exceeds, then consider that it is possible to be the zip bomb.

-# Go back at the zipfile
+# Get back at the zipfile

 1. Starting with the object